BeRiriJ/Prompt_Engineering_Guide/Prompt Engineering Guide.md

 For example, you can tell the model to generate lists that have no more than 10 items by adding "11" as a stop sequence.

+In output_parasers, stop sequences can be used in formatted output to stop at a set phrase.

 ## Collections

 ### Prompts